 Conduct the 3 components of this assessment listed above (Market dynamics, business structures and business demand, Social characteristics, dynamics and gender analysis, Energy needs assessment) in a participatory manner.

-Analyse data and connect resultsSubmission of a draft report and finalize it based on comments and inputs from Plan International.
+Analyse data and connect results.
+Submission of a draft report and finalize it based on comments and inputs from Plan International.

 Conduction of assessments findings dissemination and results validation workshop.